 There are two steps you should take to help get you speaking like a true professional:

 - Get with a manager for some call coaching.
 A lot of people use crutch words so naturally, they aren’t even aware they exist.
-With the help of call recording tools like Gong, you can record calls and search the transcript for words you use repeatedly.
-So if you look up your crutch word (try “like” or “um”) and an alarming number of results pop up, you know you have some work to do.
+With the help of call recording tools like Conversation Intelligence, you can record calls and search the transcript for words you use repeatedly.
+If you look up your crutch word (try “like” or “um”) and an alarming number of results pop up, you know you have some work to do.